sportngin/strong_parameters/README.md

 ## Partial insclusion

-If you won't affect all controllers inherited from `ActionController::Base`, you can require this gem like this and include it manually
+If you don't want to affect all controllers inherited from `ActionController::Base`, you can require this gem like this and include it manually

 ```ruby